 PLEASE NOTE: The name of any given public library, its address, and other demographic data included in the map are taken directly from the national Public Library Survey data file released by IMLS (FY 2013, the outlet file).
 If a library name or other information (e.g., address) is incorrect or otherwise inaccurate, it is inaccurate in that dataset.
 Libraries should contact their State Library Agency to ensure that their library information is accurate.
+While we allow for some updating of this information, the updates will only apply to our mapping tool and will still be incorrect in the IMLS data file.

 The tool does have limitations.
 One challenge, for example, is that community data (e.g., education, poverty) come in various levels of aggregation.
 Another is that certain geographic regions present challenges in drawing a service area, and this can affect the ability of the tool to represent some community data around the mapped public libraries (fewer than 100 that we have been able to identify so far out of the nearly 17,000 mapped libraries contained within the tool).